uwplasma/StellaratorWebApp/README.md

 Purpose: Defines the route (URL) for the homepage /.
 When a user visits this URL, the index() function renders index.html from the templates folder.

-The folder Stellarator_webapp is for my initial deployment of the web application

-query_stellarators.py is the python script for the application I demonstrated in the meeting that day

-good_data.sql is the